 Members with a Pag-IBIG Loyalty Card Plus or cash cards can also apply for a Pag-IBIG salary loan by uploading the duly accomplished loan application form and all other requirements.
 However, members with a Pag-IBIG Loyalty Card can only complete the application form online if their employer is enrolled in the Virtual Pag-IBIG for Employers.

 Pag-IBIG Salary Loan Term and Modes of Release

 When you receive approval for your Pag-IBIG Salary Loan application, you may choose from any of the following modes of loan release:

 Consolidate the places you’ve worked at through Pag-IBIG.
 This means taking the time to request the workplace consolidation form and making sure that the agency has a complete record of your work history.
-If you’ve worked in one general area throughout your career, your loan’s processing time could be cut to as short as three days.
+If you’ve worked in one general area throughout your career, you can cut your loan’s processing time to as short as three days.

 FPF400 allows Pag-IBIG members to transfer their membership records and loan details, effectively consolidating all their information and making it easier for the agency to process the loan.

 You can get this form online to submit to your nearest Pag-IBIG branch along with other loan requirements.

 Paying your loan on time is important to avoid debt and high interest rates.
 Borrowers can pay their Pag-IBIG Salary Loan over a maximum period of 24 months with a grace period of two months.